Celelibi/le-compte-est-bon/README.md

 It's for example much easier to test if the RPN stack is a completely valid expression by testing if the evaluated stack contains only a single element.
-It's also easier to test of an operator can be appended to the RPN stack by testing if the evaluated stack contains at least two elements.
+It's also easier to test if an operator can be appended to the RPN stack by testing if the evaluated stack contains at least two elements.